TanayB11/mandarin-twitter-bot/README.md

 **tweet-from-terminal.py** is separate from the main program, and it simply allows for tweeting from the command line. <br>
 * Follow steps 1-7 in the start guide, adjustments are not relevant (substitute **bot.py** for **tweet-from-terminal.py** in each step<br>
-* Important: Only works from console, does not work in terminal <br>
+* Important: Currently only works from console, does not work in terminal <br>
 <br>

 #### Some future improvement ideas: